Soartex/soartex.github.io/_posts/2015-01-02-contributing-to-the-modded-repos.md

 * Mac - [Link](https://mac.github.com/)
 * Linux - [Link](http://git-scm.com/downloads)

 In this tutorial we will be using the GitHub for Windows client.
-The steps should be similar and the alternative commands will be included for command line usage.
-After we have the client downloaded, and logged in with your respective GitHub account it is time to get the textures from the repository.
+The steps should be similar for most operating systems.
+After we have the client downloaded, and logged in with your respective GitHub account, it is time to get the textures from the modded repository.

 </section>
 <section markdown="1" class="bs-docs-section">